WAMillerUTK/GolfTrainer23/sensors/README.md

 # READ ME
 The various hx711 folders in this directory should be replaced with clones of the endail repository.
 I have extracted one of the SimpleHX711Test.cpp files for reference.
-I slightly modified the file to be encoded to a specific GPio pin.
+I slightly modified the file to be hard coded to a specific GPio pin and reference unit.

 TODO
 ----------